Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 This function has constant time complexity i.e. O(1), because lists are randomly accessed so the last element can be reached in O(1) time that's why the time taken to add the new element at the end of the list is O(1).

 #### Q33.
-What is key difference between a `set` and a `list`?
+What is the key difference between a `set` and a `list`?

-- [ ] A set is an ordered collection unique items.
+- [ ] A set is an ordered collection of unique items.
 A list is an unordered collection of non-unique items.
 - [ ] Elements can be retrieved from a list but they cannot be retrieved from a set.
 - [ ] A set is an ordered collection of non-unique items.
 A list is an unordered collection of unique items.
-- [x] A set is an unordered collection unique items.
+- [x] A set is an unordered collection of unique items.
 A list is an ordered collection of non-unique items.

 #### Q34.
 What is the definition of abstraction as applied to object-oriented Python?

-- [ ] Abstraction means that a different style of code can be used, since many details are already known to the program behind the scenes.
+- [ ] Abstraction means that a different style of code can be used since many details are already known to the program behind the scenes.
 - [x] Abstraction means the implementation is hidden from the user, and only the relevant data or information is shown.
 - [ ] Abstraction means that the data and the functionality of a class are combined into one entity.
 - [ ] Abstraction means that a class can inherit from more than one parent class.

-Abstraction in python is defined as a process of handling complexity by hiding unnecessary information from the user.
+Abstraction in Python is defined as a process of handling complexity by hiding unnecessary information from the user.
 [reference](<https://www.mygreatlearning.com/blog/abstraction-in-python/#:~:text=What%20is%20Abstraction%20in%20Python,oriented%20programming%20(OOP)%20languages.>)

 #### Q35.
 What does this function print?